The start up costs calculator estimates the business start up costs and funding required to get your business off the ground.

 In addition, the start up costs calculator will produce an opening balance sheet based on the information entered for use in the Financial Projections Template.

 The small business start up costs Excel sheet, available for download below, helps a business calculate the start up costs and funding by entering values for expenses, assets, liabilities and equity.
-Providing the start-up costs and funding match, then the template will produce an opening balance sheet.
+Providing the startup costs and funding match, then the template will produce an opening balance sheet.

-Start up Costs for a new Business Calculator Download
+Start up Costs Calculator Download

-The start-up costs calculator is available for download in Excel format by following the link below.
+The startup costs calculator is available for download in Excel format by following the link below.

 About the Author

 Chartered accountant Michael Brown is the founder and CEO of Plan Projections.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
-He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a BSc from Loughborough University.
+He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a degree from Loughborough University.